omise/bluepine/README.md

 serializer.serialize(team_schema, team)
 ```

-will produce the following result
+The result is as follows:

 ```ruby
 {